Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/temple-of-the-gods-xge.md

 aliases: ["Temple of the Gods"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Xanathar's Guide to Everything p.
-167
+BookSource: "Xanathar's Guide to Everything p.
+167"
 ---
 # Temple of the Gods
 *7th-level, Conjuration*